thevyordinary/SAM/README.md

 ## Getting Started

-To get started with SAM, you can visit the live website at [www.sam-ai-mentor.com](https://www.sam-ai-mentor.com).
+To get started with SAM, you can visit the live website at [link website].
 Additionally, if you are interested in contributing to the development of SAM, please refer to the [Contributing](#contributing) section for more information.

 ## Technologies Used